rgarro/El_Ocho/README.md

 # Helicopter Package under construction ...#

+# Summon a roland jupiter in the closes pawn shop ..#

 Jazzy Fortunate from soundcloud here ...

 [![Falklands are British, que no se resistieran, por que sino los mataban ...